QasimJawa/TrustedShops-multiple-tsids/README.md

 Customize your Trustbadge in the backend of WooCommerce As promised, it´s easy like that.
 Welcome on board!

-Now begings the fun part
+The fun part has begun now

-there are two way to do this task

 1) Open plugin settings
 2) Select Expert Mode